rfitak/GST_Demographic_History/sims.md

       - 11,682.2 / (4 \* 50906) = 0.05737 scaled generations
       - 28,037.4 / (4 \* 50906) = 0.13769 scaled generations
     - The Brunhes-Matuyama Reversal occurred 0.775 mya, or 18,107.5 generations in the past (g = 42.8 years)
+      - 18,107.5 / (4 \* 50906) = 0.088926 scaled generations
+    - The Brunhes-Matuyama Reversal occurred 0.775 mya, and we flank this by 5,000 years on each side for a 10,000 year window from 0.77 - 0.78 mya, or 17,990.7 - 18,224.3 generations in the past (g = 42.8 years)
+      - 17,990.7 / (4 \* 50906) = 0.0883523 scaled generations
-      - 18,224.3 / (4 \* 50906) = 0.088926 scaled generations
+      - 18,224.3 / (4 \* 50906) = 0.0894997 scaled generations

 ## Scenario 1:  Simulating variable migration
 We start with the demes (populations) that are independent, and only share migrants during the MPT.
 The rate of migration during the MPT between the two demes is varied from 0-1.
-In total, 47 migration rates are used, and can be viewed in the file [migrations.list](./Data/migrations.list).
-Each simulated migration rate is repeated 10 times, for a total of 470 simulated histories.
+In total, 56 migration rates are used, and can be viewed in the file [migrations.list](./Data/migrations.list).
+Each simulated migration rate is repeated 10 times, for a total of 560 simulated histories.

 ```bash
 # Setup Folder